 Jesus responded by telling them to go and show themselves to the priest.
 You see, they needed the priest to pronounce them clean so that they can reenter society.
 They did not take the time to analyze how a trip to see the priest would benefit them.
 These men obeyed and began their journey.
 On their way to the priest, they experienced cleansing.
 Their leprosy was gone.
 Put yourself in their shoes for a moment, what would you do?
 I’m sure that everyone would respond by saying, “I would return and give thanks.”
 In other words, I would have an attitude of gratitude.

 Yet, just one individual returned to say thank you.
 Jesus asked him, “Where are the other nine?”
-Jesus knew where they were but he wanted to draw attention to their lack of gratitude.
+Jesus knew where they were but He wanted to draw attention to their lack of gratitude.
 They wanted healing and they received it, nothing else mattered.
-Before we condemn the other nine individuals for their response, take some time and reflect.
+But before we condemn the other nine individuals for their response, take some time and reflect.
 “Is that the way I behave when I receive something from God?
 Am I so consumed by the gift that I forget the giver?”

 If you struggle with an attitude of gratitude, look at David.
 He wrote many Psalms talking about the goodness of God.
 In Psalm 7:17 AMP he said, “I will give thanks to the Lord according to His righteousness and justice, And I will sing praise to the name of the Lord Most High.”
 David expressed his thankfulness to God.
 His feelings directed his behavior and he was showing appreciation for the kindness he received from the hands of God.